 Sync Mocha and Chai Tests With Manual Testing

-If you already have auto-tests written with Mocha you can synchronize them with your manual tests and keep under the control running of all your tests.
-Let’s look at how it is in action.
+If you’ve already written automated tests with Mocha, you can synchronize them with your manual tests and maintain control over the execution of all your tests.
+Let’s explore how this synchronization works in action.

 Launch Mocha and Chai report From Example